lxsmnsyc/the-fighting-game/docs/cards/mana.md

 - Increase Mana gain.
 - Reduce Mana gain.

-### With Ability
+### With AbilityCard

-- Gain Mana every time Ability is used.
+- Gain Mana every time AbilityCard is used.

 ### With Attack